FREE SHIPPING on orders over $75 International: over $250

 A word of caution

-There are many counterfeiting products on the market with a low amount of actual silver in them.
-Instead, they are using cheaper materials like aluminum, copper or nickel.
+There are many counterfeiting products on the market that contain a low amount of actual silver.
+Instead, they are using cheaper materials like aluminum, copper, or nickel.
 These can be particularly harmful to the human body.
-The type of silver commonly used in producing cutlery, teaware, etc. is "sterling silver", a kind of alloy with a high amount of silver.
+The type of silver commonly used in producing cutlery, teaware, etc., is "sterling silver", a kind of alloy with a high amount of silver.

 Sterling silver contains 92.5% silver combined with 7,5% of copper and/or copper alloy.

 An authentic sterling silver teapot - or any silverware - always carries the "STER", "92.5%", or simply "925", which stands for its percentage of pure silver.
 Always choose a trustworthy provider.
-If in doubt, consult a jeweler or gilding master, making sure you're using healthy and safe silver teaware.
+If in doubt, consult a jeweler or gilding master, and make sure you're using safe silver teaware.